NadeemNicoR/TeamProjects/reports/week03.md

 ### __Section 2:__

  #### 2.1.
 What we did.
- During the last week we went throw the first steps of our team set up, an also worked on the first requirements of our project, which were:
+ During the last week, we went throw the first steps of our team set up, an also worked on the first requirements of our project, which were:

 - Come up with a name for the team.
 - Decide which project will fit better with the team.